-EMDR therapy is a breakthrough therapy for treating anxiety, depression and chronic pain.
+EMDR therapy is a breakthrough therapy for treating anxiety, depression, trauma, and chronic pain.

 Eye Movement Desensitization and Reprocessing (EMDR) is an empirically validated psychotherapy approach to treat a number of psychological trauma and other negative life experiences.

 In EMDR therapy, clinicians help individuals activate their own natural healing process.

 The Adaptive Information Processing model suggests that EMDR therapy facilitates the accessing and processing of adverse life experiences to bring an adaptive resolution, resulting in reducing the symptoms of anxiety and depression.